 - 110mm (4 3/8″) PVC pipe

-We use PVC pipes in a lot of our DIY projects and always have extra bits floating around.
+Since we use PVC pipes in a lot of our DIY projects and always have off-cuts lying around, all I had to worry about was finding the plumbing bits.
 For those pieces that are a little more “specialized”, like the junction, I love going to Plumb-It here in Centurion.
 They have this crazy, cool sales lady that just whizzes around the shelves to find the things I’m looking for and she doesn’t give me that look of “You want to do WHAT!!!” 😀

 You’ll also need